Ph.D., Stony Brook University, 2007;

 B.A., Our Lady of the Lake University, 2000.

-While I am a trained historian, I often take an interdisciplinary approach to my research and incorporate methods and theories from cultural studies, mass media, performance studies, diasporic research and literature.
-My research and teaching concentrations range from popular culture in the nineteenth century to present-day racial images in mass mediums of television, film, music and advertisement.
+While I am a trained historian, I often take an interdisciplinary approach to my research and teaching by incorporating methods and theories from Cultural studies, American studies, Women and Gender studies, mass media, Performance studies, and Diaspora research and literature.

 Articles and Book Chapters

 "Taking care a white babies, that what I do": The Help and Americans Obsession with the Mammy" chapter in When White Write Black, Claire Garcia and Vershawn Young, editors.
 (Palgrave Macmillan Press, 2014).
 (Forthcoming)

 "Some were wild, some were soft, some were tame, and some were fiery": Female Dancers, Male Explorers, and the Sexualization of Blackness, 1600-1900," Black Women, Gender, and Families, Volume 6, Number 2 (Fall 2012).

 "Distorted Images in Travel Literature: An Exploration of the Subjugation of Blackness in the Western World" chapter in America and the Black Body: Identity Politics in Print and Visual Culture, Carol E. Henderson, editor (Madison and Teaneck: FDU Press, 2009), 55-74.